Two RV Gypsies: Full-Time RVers

 El Capitan

-The backside of El Capitan - it looks so different
+Below: The backside of El Capitan - it looked so different from this angle.

 the backside of Karen is dwarfed by El Capitan

-In Yosemite Valley, Sentinel Bridge is famous for its views of both Half Dome reflected in the Merced River.
+Below: In Yosemite Valley, the Sentinel Bridge is famous for its views of the waterfall and Half Dome reflected in the Merced River.

 view from Sentinel Bridge

-Tunnel View provides one of the most famous views of Yosemite Valley.
-From here you can see El Capitan and Bridalveil Fall rising from Yosemite Valley, with Half Dome in the background.
+Below: The Tunnel View provided one of the most famous views of Yosemite Valley.
+From here the two RV Gypsies saw El Capitan and Bridalveil Fall rising from Yosemite Valley, with Half Dome in the background.
 This viewpoint is at the east end of the Wawona Tunnel along the Wawona Road (Highway 41).

 the tunnel entrance